Thryrallo/UdonPrefabs/README.md

 Bottle Spin that spins smoothly on local and remote clients.
 Has the ability of having random players selected as targets instead of just a random angle.

+* ### PrivateRoom
+Private rooms that can be locked and unlock then no player is in the room anymore.
+Has a list with players in room and a doorbell to request unlocking.

+* ### AfkMessages
+Leave a message for your friends that are afking in a room sleeping etc. A text field that lets players input a message that shows for the room master in a scrolllist.

+* Clapper
+Reacts to claps.
+Makes sound + clap emoji when players clap.

 * ### SAO Menu
 This is an old prefabs.
 I got a more up to date version locally, but i would like to rework a lot for an update when i get time.